aarifali/aarifali/README.md

 Codebuitup infotech solution - [Brief description of the project and its significance]

-For a complete list of my projects, please visit my portfolio website or explore the repositories below.
+For a complete list of my projects, please visit my portfolio <a href="[LinkedIn profile URL]"></a> or explore the repositories below.

 Skills